jamiebuilds/react-loadable/README.md

 > **Note:**  If you want to load multiple resources at once, you can also use
 > [`Loadable.Map`](#loadablemap).

-Your loader will only ever called once.
+Your loader will only ever be called once.
 The results are cached.

 ### `opts.loading`